7 DIY Litter Box Ideas Your Cat Will Love

 Storage Tub Litter Box

 This is one of my favorite types of DIY litter boxes as you can get a nice, big box that’s easy to clean and has high walls.
-Many clients feel like their only option to get their cat to not fling litter everywhere is to use a covered box.
-If their cat isn’t thrilled about covered boxes, this creates trouble.
-Turning a storage tote into a box is a great alternative as it helps keep the litter contained and can be left uncovered.
-It also can be used as an outer shell for another type of box to prevent your cat from urinating over the edge or flinging litter everywhere.
+Many clients feel like their only option to get their cat to not fling litter everywhere or pee over the edge of the litter box is to use a covered box or, worse, a top entry litter box.
+Turning a storage tote into a box is a great alternative as it helps keep the litter contained and can be left uncovered to help your cat see around them.

-These boxes are so good, they’re the kind of litter box I use!
+These boxes are so good, they’re the ones I use!

 My DIY litter box set up made from a large storage tub with my Litter Genie sitting next to it.